How Will the EU Digital Services Act Impact Marketing?

 “Much of the existing global legislation is outdated and encompasses requirements that were drafted when the digital world was very different," Kirkham-Cooper said.
 "Whether or not it becomes a ‘gold standard’ will mostly depend on how it is enforced.
 There is a lot of ambiguity in the regulation that likely will not be fully understood until regulatory exams and enforcements start to materialize."

-In short, he added, the impact of DSA will be sweeping, and companies should not underestimate the lift that will be required to be in full compliance with its obligations.
+In short, she added, the impact of DSA will be sweeping, and companies should not underestimate the lift that will be required to be in full compliance with its obligations.

 "The act’s potential for significant fines for non-compliance should catch the attention of all affected companies,” Kirkham-Cooper said.
 "We suggest companies start the journey now by understanding where they are impacted by DSA, conducting a gap analysis based on current practices, and building a roadmap to get to a future-state that’s compliant with DSA’s obligations.”